 Good laboratory practice suggests the use of control specimens to validate the calibration and to ensure proper assay performance.
-The pH 3.6, pH 7.0, pH 10.0 and pH 11.5 controls from Microgenics should be used for this purpose.
+The pH 3.6, pH 4.5, pH 7.0, pH 10.0 and pH 11.5 Controls from Thermo Fisher Scientific should be used for this purpose.
 Ensure that control results are within established ranges as determined by your laboratory.
 Recalibrate the system when new reagents are used or when the control values are outside established ranges.
-Use both pH 3.0 and pH 11.0 calibrators to generate the calibration curve.
-All quality control requirements should be performed in conformance with local, state and/or federal regulations or accreditation requirements.
+Use both pH 4.0 and pH 11.0 calibrators to generate the calibration curve.
+All quality control requirements should be performed in conformance with local, state and/or federal regulations or a ccreditation requirements.